-No matter what type of traffic offense you are accused of committing, consulting with the Atlanta traffic ticket defense lawyers at Hawkins Spizman Fortas is a good idea.
+No matter what type of traffic offense you are accused of committing, consulting with Atlanta traffic ticket defense lawyers at is a good idea.
 Our attorneys offer free traffic ticket consultations and affordable legal representation.
 Instead of simply paying your ticket, accumulating points, and paying higher insurance costs, it makes sense to get help from our traffic ticket attorneys Atlanta GA.

-Types of traffic offenses handled by our traffic ticket attorneys Atlanta GA
+Types of traffic offenses handled by our traffic ticket lawyers Atlanta GA

 - CDL violations